MikeR94/CI-Project-Milestone-1/README.md

       * This is the first part of the website the user will see when visiting.
 Designed to be a warm and welcoming full page image to welcome the user and to give a clean and clear direction of what the website is about.
       * In the middle of the image is a catchy and appealing slogan to further clarify to the user that this website is about Yoga.
       * Beneath the slogan is a simple yet effective button that encourages the user to "Learn More".
-Clicking this button will scroll the user down to the About section where the user will gain further information regarding Yoga and it's benefits.
+Clicking this button will scroll the user down to the About section where the user will gain further information regarding Yoga and it's benefits.<br /><br />

 ![Hero Image](assets/readme-images/hero-image.jpg)